Series: The Whitcomb Discoveries

 When miners and Indians clash in the goldfields, more is discovered than just Yosemite Valley.

 Hear and see a video of the first draft for Chapter One

-My current work in progress unfolds the tale of an orphaned teen and his younger sister who must choose between survival or justice, forgiveness or revenge when they travel West with the man who leads California settlers into Yosemite to rout out marauding Indians.
+My current work in progress unfolds the tale of an orphaned teen and his younger sister who must choose between seeking revenge or justice, deceit or truthfulness when they travel West with the man who leads California settlers into Yosemite to rout out marauding Indians.